-What does it mean to be an Arab man?
+Do Arab men support gender equality?

 Financial providers

-Men are under enormous amount of pressure to succeed financially despite the region's economic challenges, the study found.
+Men are under enormous pressure to succeed financially despite the region's economic challenges, the study found.

 In all four countries, around half of men said they were stressed or ashamed to face their families because they didn't have enough work, or they were fearful for the safety of themselves and their families.